soderlind/editor-can-manage-privacy-options/readme.txt

 Yes; no permanent role modifications are stored.
 Adjustments are request-scoped and limited to privacy pages.

 == Changelog ==
+= 1.2.1 =
+* Version bump only, no functional changes.

 = 1.2.0 =
 * Added WordPress.org `readme.txt`
 * Updated compatibility (Tested up to 6.8, PHP 8.2)